-It is no surprise then that in 2018 the average employee has 36 SaaS applications.
-That a 350-person U.S. company will spend more than $4.8 million dollars on cloud apps and services, and that over $3,000 per employee will be wasted on unused licenses or wasteful contracts.
+It is no surprise then that in 2019 the average employee has 44 SaaS applications.
+That an 800-person U.S. company will spend more than $15.11 million dollars on cloud apps and services, and of that $4.35 million dollars will be wasted on unused licenses or wasteful contracts.

 Oh, and breathe easy, our SaaS sales approach is all about you.

 Ready to start controlling your enterprise SaaS?

 Cleanshelf is the leading enterprise SaaS management platform focused on tracking, controlling, and benchmarking SaaS applications.
 Their SOC 2-compliant and AI-powered technology helps companies save up to 30% on their SaaS spending by automatically identifying unmanaged contracts, duplicate licenses, and wasted cloud software subscriptions.
 Based in San Francisco, Cleanshelf provides an enterprise-grade solution to over a hundred clients, including Hilton, Looker, and CoStar Group.